jaeha-choi/Proj_Coconut_Docs/reports/report_6.md

 ### In Progress

 - server.go
-  - Implementing a fix where the recipient client cannot write to the server during peer-to-peer initialization
+  - Implementing a fix where the recipient client cannot write to the server during peer-to-peer initialization.
+  - Finishing UDP peer-to-peer holepunching.
+  - Researching and implementing TCP holepunching.